 Conclusion

-Even though the customer was behind in delivering the project, they wisely chose to change their solution for the SAP Archive and decided to use Documentum.
-OpenText Documentum integrates easily with SAP and provides a backend with robust features.
+Despite the schedule risks, the client chose to change their solution for the SAP Archive and to use Documentum because it provides a backend, SAP Archive Link with robust features out of the box.
+This combined with custom functionality provided the following benefits to Armedia’s customer:

-The production system is up and running, and to date the only defect, the banner content issue described above, was resolved early on.

-The new system provides these benefits:

 Secure 24x7 employee and retiree access to the customer’s HR system from anywhere in the world.

 SAP Human Resources and Success Factors hosted in HANA Enterprise Cloud